When a headache is more than just a pain

 When to worry about headache pain

 - Headaches that are accompanied by weight loss, slurred speech, vision change, weakness, numbness, seizures or cognitive dysfunction.
-This could be a brain tumor.

 - A headache along with a stiff neck, fever, nausea, vomiting, confusion or decreased alertness.
-This could be meningitis.

-“It’s always better to be safe than sorry.
-A doctor will conduct the appropriate tests to confirm whether your headache is just a headache or something more.”
+“It’s always better to be safe than sorry,” says Dr. Chua.
+“A doctor will conduct the appropriate tests to confirm whether your headache is just a headache or something more.”